 If you plan to visit Crete or Greece in general, there are a few rules you need to follow before and during your holidays.
-This article presents the entry requirements to Greece and the general rules you have to follow while in Greece.
+This article presents all the information you need about traveling to Crete during Covid.
+The entry requirements to Greece and the general rules you have to follow while in Greece.
 You will also get to know where you can take a PCR test in Athens and Crete.

 Entry Requirements to Greece